SendRounds

 Hornady Critical Defense 165gr~1,175 fps12.8”0.66”

-The 180gr HST and Gold Dot perform very well — consistent expansion, deep penetration.
-This is legitimately good terminal performance, comparable to the top 9mm loads.
+The 180gr HST and Gold Dot perform well across all barriers.
+Consistent expansion, deep penetration, good weight retention.
+This is legitimately competitive terminal performance, comparable to the top 9mm loads.

 Brand guide